selabhvl/dat250public-2019/progassign1/progassign1.md

 ##### Use Cases

 The use cases give an overview of the basic functionality to be provided by the application.
 Usually each use case is subsequently redefined in a set of more precise diagrams.
-However, in this application this is not necessary since the use cases are simple.
+However, in this application this is not necessary since the use cases are relatively simple.
 Therefore only a single use case diagram (see figure below) is created.
 This should be sufficient also in the case of your application.

 * **Register in OpenPhoneBook:** Everyone can register his addresses and phone numbers via a web form.
 * **Update own data:** Users of the OpenPhoneBook can change the data via another web form, e.g., if they have moved and got a new phone number.